How can Simply You Nutrition help me?

 How often will we meet, and how long will this process take?

 Each client's needs are unique, so this is highly individual and depends on your specific circumstances.
 We'll discuss the frequency and timing of nutrition therapy (or nutrition coaching) to best fit your needs.
-Generally, we'll being with weekly sessions early on to build momentum, and then we'll evaluate progress regularly and space out sessions when you start to hit your stride.
+Generally, we'll begin with weekly sessions early on to build momentum, and then we'll evaluate progress regularly and space out sessions when you start to hit your stride.
 This process takes time and introspection, and we'll work together every step of the way!

 Do you take insurance?